 The server encountered an internal error or misconfiguration and was unable to complete your request.
-Please contact the server administrator, [email protected], and inform them of the time the error occurred and anything you might have done that may have caused the error.
+Please contact the server administrator, email@example.com, and inform them of the time the error occurred, and anything you might have done that may have caused the error.

 Downforeveryoneorjustme.com inspects the HTTP status codes that come from the server.
 If there is anything apart from 200 ‘Everything is OK,’ it will show a down indication.

 Caching issues are generally not a prominent cause of server error 500.
 But on many occasions, the error goes away after removing the excessive cache.
 It is also a very easy thing to do.
-It is also a good debugging method before you commence other advanced troubleshooting.
+It is also good debugging practice before you commence other advanced troubleshooting.
 Clearing caches can also free up a lot of space and eliminate saved versions of web pages you have visited.

 You can clear it quickly by pressing Ctrl + Shift + Delete in most browsers.
-Mac users can press Command + Shift + Delete.
+Mac users should press Command + Shift + Delete.
 You can navigate to the settings of your browser or advanced options and delete the cache from there.